heptarch/heptarch.github.io/drafts/cone.md

 </span>

 SALVIATI. <span style="padding-left: 40px; display:block">
 No, it is meet.
 The caruncle is something attached to the student, an accident, if you will, and not an essence.
+Merit too is an accident.
 </span>

 ## VII. <a href="#toc">Plans</a><a id="sec-7" name="sec-7"></a>